bilokrylets/car-dealer-app-test-task/README.md

 ## Features

-#### Filter Page:
+- #### Filter Page:

   Allows users to select a vehicle make and model year with a navigation button to the result page.

-#### Result Page:
+- #### Result Page:

   Displays available models based on the selected make and year using API data.

-#### Static Generation:
+- #### Static Generation:

   Uses generateStaticParams to pre-render pages based on dynamic routes.

-#### Loading States:
+- #### Loading States:

   Implements React Suspense for loading indicators during data fetches.

-#### Tailwind CSS Styling:
+- #### Tailwind CSS Styling:
   Ensures responsive, accessible, and modern design for all components.

+## Application Architecture

+### Overview

+The application follows a standard **Next.js** architecture with a focus on modularity and reusability.
+It consists of two main pages: the **Filter Page** and the **Result Page**.

+### Pages

+- **Filter Page (`/`)**

+  - User selects a vehicle make and model year.
+  - Fetches data from the NHTSA API to populate dropdowns.
+  - Contains a navigation button to go to the Result Page.

+- **Result Page (`/result/[makeId]/[year]`)**
+  - Displays vehicle models based on selected make and year.
+  - Utilizes `generateStaticParams` for static generation of routes.

+### Data Flow

+1. **Client-side Data Fetching**
+   - The Filter Page fetches vehicle makes and model years from the API on load.
+2. **Server-side Data Fetching**

+   - The Result Page fetches vehicle models based on the selected parameters when navigated to.

+3. **Static Generation**

+   - The application pre-generates static paths for the Result Page to improve performance.

+4. **Error Handling**
+   - Each fetch implements error handling to manage data fetch failures gracefully.

 ## Installation